UsernameFodder/pmdsky-debug/docs/ghidra-setup.md

 # Setting up Ghidra for _Pokémon Mystery Dungeon: Explorers of Sky_
 Properly setting up a Ghidra environment for _Explorers of Sky_ can be tricky if you don't do it right.
 This guide walks you through the whole process, assuming you've already installed Ghidra and just have an EoS ROM file.

-Steps were originally written for Ghidra 10.1.1, but shouldn't vary significantly between Ghidra versions.
+Steps in this guide were originally written for Ghidra 10.1.1, but shouldn't vary significantly between Ghidra versions.
+There's one exception: **Ghidra 10.2 is currently broken, so don't use it.** This note will be updated when a new Ghidra version is released that fixes the issue.

 Note: There is an easy-to-use Ghidra extension for loading Nintendo DS ROMs called [NTRGhidra](https://github.com/pedro-javierf/NTRGhidra).
 With NTRGhidra installed, you can just load the ROM (i.e., the `.nds` file) directly, then skip to the [Run analyzers](#run-analyzers) section.
 However, NTRGhidra loads all overlays at once, which reduces the quality of Ghidra's auto-analysis, particularly with cross-overlay branching.
 For this reason, the setup described below is still preferred when analyzing overlays in depth.